The international normative framework on hate crime reporting, recording and data collection: progress, gaps and opportunities

 Clearly, international norms and standards on hate crime recording and data collection do not oblige or specifically commit national authorities to take account of civil society data when assessing hate crime’s prevalence, its impact, or the quality of responses to it.
 Indeed, CSO hate crime data and information is usually described as ‘contributing to’, as providing essential ‘context’ for and ‘comparison’ with the picture presented by official statistics.
 As such the current framework is arguably skewed towards privileging official data over other sources.

 Two recent developments at the international level show that civil society organisations that conduct high quality monitoring and victim support are in fact integral to any national efforts to improve understandings of and responses to hate crime.
 In the case of Identoba vs Georgia, the European Court of Human Rights referred to data from civil society organisations in coming to their judgment about whether the Georgian authorities were in breach of Article 3 of the Convention on Human Rights.
-In finding that the authorities were in breach, the Court argued that the Georgian police should have prepared much more effectively to prevent attacks against people taking place in a march to mark the International Day Against Homophobia in 2012 because CSOs had already provided clear evidence of the threat of violence that LGBT+ people faced.
+In finding that the authorities were in breach, the Court argued that the Georgian police should have prepared much more effectively to prevent attacks against people taking part in a march to mark the International Day Against Homophobia in 2012 because CSOs had already provided clear evidence of the threat of violence that LGBT+ people faced.
 Specifically referencing reports by the national LGBT+ CSO, Identoba, ILGA-Europe and the Council of Europe’s Commissioner for Human Rights, the Court stated, ‘…given the history of public hostility towards the LGBT community in Georgia, the Court considers that the domestic authorities knew or ought to have known of the risks associated with any public event concerning that vulnerable community, and were consequently under an obligation to provide heightened State protection.’
 This judgment shows that police data cannot be the sole source of information about what is happening at the local and national levels and that in the absence of, or in addition to, ‘official’ data, there is a duty to take account of other sources, including CSO data, that can and should also serve as a basis for police planning and action.
 As such it provides an important rationale for seeking more systematic connection between law enforcement and monitoring CSOs on hate crime recording, underpinned by the strategic aim of prevention and protection.

 The importance of cooperation between public authorities and civil society on various aspects of hate crime work such as training, victim support and increasing reporting has been increasingly highlighted in recent European guidance and policy papers.
 For the first time, the importance of strategic cooperation between the police and CSOs on recording and data collection was articulated by an international agency in FRA’s 2018 report, including the following specific examples: